 This was felt to be most appropriate because the essential design was familiar to the county’s inhabitants, being seen around the county on old plaques and pictures

 Approaches were made to the Flag Institute about registration of this design: this led to its slight modfication by Chief Vexillologist Graham Bartram who recommended making the edges of the charges on the flag red rather than black, to improve its efficacy, that is its visibility, as a flag.
 In a situation comparable to Middlesex, as the council no longer existed, there was no longer an arms holder so the arms were effectively free to use.
-The Westmorland Association was duly advised that if they could demonstrate sufficient local approval of the proposed design, the Flag Institute would happily register it as the county flag of Westmorland.
+The Westmorland Association was duly advised that if it could demonstrate sufficient local approval of the proposed design, the Flag Institute would happily register it as the county flag of Westmorland.
 Accordingly support was received from a number of substantial local groups including;

 Having secured the backing of these fellow county bodies, the Westmorland Association made a formal and successful request for registration of the flag.